lauralpezb/lauralpezb/README.md

 Welcome to my repository!

-I'm currently working as a Data scientist.
+I'm currently working as a Data Science Engineer.

 📑 I have a blog where I write about Data Science, Python and how-to guides for using tools <a href="https://lauralpezb.medium.com">Al mal tiempo, buena data</a>